-A spectacular mix of primary and secondary forest reserve with plantation, Tabin Wildlife Reserve is a haven for thousands of rare and exotic plant and animal species.
-In the eastern Malaysian state of Sabah, the reserve occupies a mammoth 1225 square kilometres, including rugged coastal peninsula, lowland forest, and the magnificent Segama River.
+A spectacular mix of primary and secondary forest reserve with a plantation, Tabin Wildlife Reserve is a haven for thousands of rare and exotic plants and animals.
+In the eastern Malaysian state of Sabah, the reserve occupies a mammoth 1225 square kilometres, including a rugged coastal peninsula, lowland forest, and the magnificent Segama River.
 Come here to get up close and personal with nature, including tembadau, the Borneo elephant, the Sunda Clouded leopard, and the Sumatran rhinoceros.

 Observe the mud volcano from a nearby deck and take a night drive through the forest lowland, watching for wild boar as you go.
 Bird enthusiasts make the trip to spot the elusive blue-headed pitta, the Bornean bristlehead, or one of eight exotic hornbill species.

 Whether you’re an avid nature photographer, an enthusiastic trekker, or an animal activist, Tabin Wildlife Reserve is a spectacular place to get to know the creatures living deep in the jungle.
 We’ve hiked the trails, greeted the rhinos, and talked to the tour guides.
-Let us share our knowledge of this very special part of the world and help you plan your visit to Tabin Wildlife Reserve.
+Let us share our knowledge of this extraordinary part of Borneo and help you plan your visit to Tabin Wildlife Reserve.

 Tabin Wildlife Resort , Tabin Wildlife Reserve

 Come here for clean and basic budget lodge accommodation in Borneo's Tabin Wildlife Reserve.